Things to know before moving to Chile

 The local currency is the Chilean peso.

-Banks are generally open only from Monday to Friday, from 9am to 2pm.
-This leads to queue in front of the banks before 9am, as everyone wants to go to the bank before going to their work.
-Most banks have ATM outside, which allows you to withdraw money whenever you want.
+Banks are generally open only from Monday to Friday, from 9 am to 2 pm.
+This can lead to queues in front of the banks before 9 am, as everyone wants to go to the bank before going to their work.
+Most banks have an ATM outside, which allows you to withdraw money whenever you want.

-In Chile, most banks will only accept to open a current account if you have a consistent salary and a Chilean identity card.
-Thus, it can be difficult to get one quickly.
+In Chile, most banks will only accept opening a current account if you have a consistent salary and a Chilean identity card.
+Thus, it can be challenging to get one quickly.
 If you relocate to Chile as an expatriate, the easiest way to get an account is to ask the finance department of your company to help you open one, via their bank.

 If this option is not possible, you can open a "Cuenta RUT" at Banco Estado.
 This is a special account of the National Bank, which you can open quickly as soon as you get your ID card.
 Everyone is eligible, without income requirement.
-You will not have an international credit card, but you will have a withdrawal and payment card that works everywhere in Chile.
+You will not have an international credit card, but a withdrawal and payment card (debit card) that works everywhere in Chile.

-For more information on these topics, you can consult the Banking section of our guide.
+For more information on these topics, consult the Banking section of our guide.

 Cost of living in Chile

-Living in Chile comes at a much higher cost than in neighboring countries, such as Peru or Bolivia.
+Living in Chile costs much more than in neighboring countries, such as Peru or Bolivia.
 For more information, see the part about cost of living in Chile.

 Language